-- adults with rheumatoid arthritis, which is an inflammatory disease of the joints. - adults with psoriatic arthritis, which is an inflammatory disease of the joints and skin. - adults with ankylosing spondylitis, which is a form of arthritis. - adults with Crohn's disease, which is an inflammatory disease of the digestive tract. - patients 2 years of age and older who have polyarticular juvenile idiopathic arthritis. - children 13 to 17 years weighing ≥ 40 kg who have severe Crohn's disease or who have Crohn's disease which has not responded to other usual treatments. - adults with ulcerative colitis, which is an inflammatory disease of the bowel (colon). - adults or adolescents (12 to 17 years of age, weighing ≥ 30 kg) with moderate to severe hidradenitis suppurativa (HS) who have not responded to antibiotics.
+- adults with rheumatoid arthritis, which is an inflammatory disease of the joints. - adults with psoriatic arthritis, which is an inflammatory disease of the joints and skin. - adults with ankylosing spondylitis, which is a form of arthritis. - adults with Crohn's disease, which is an inflammatory disease of the digestive tract. - patients 2 years of age and older who have polyarticular juvenile idiopathic arthritis, which is an inflammatory disease affecting one or more joints, with diagnosis typically occurring in children under the age of 16 years. - children 13 to 17 years weighing ≥40 kg who have severe Crohn's disease or who have Crohn's disease which has not responded to other usual treatments.
+Crohn's disease is an inflammatory disease of the digestive tract. - adults with ulcerative colitis, which is an inflammatory disease of the bowel (colon). - adults or adolescents (12 to 17 years of age, weighing ≥30 kg) with moderate to severe hidradenitis suppurativa (HS) who have not responded to antibiotics.
 HS is a painful, progressive, chronic inflammatory skin disease that causes nodules, abscesses, sinus tracts and fistulas under the breasts, underarms, buttocks and groin. - adults with psoriasis, which is an inflammatory disease of the skin.
-The doctor prescribed Idacio to reduce the signs and symptoms of your plaque psoriasis. - adults with uveitis, which is an inflammatory disease of the eye.

-• children with chronic non-infectious uveitis from 2 years of age with inflammation affecting the front of the eye.
+The doctor prescribed Idacio to reduce the signs and symptoms of your plaque psoriasis. - adults with uveitis, which is an inflammatory disease of the eye. - children with chronic non-infectious uveitis from 2 years of age with inflammation affecting the front of the eye.